 In the Offer, include the cost of all equipment including the cameras, housings, mounts, servers, monitors, network switch, etc. that are to be procured directly from the Direct Vendor (Securitas Electronic Security) utilizing the pass-through pricing (PTP) process.
 “PTP” allows you to directly order parts and equipment at prices leveraged by the Postal Service.
 Purchase parts and equipment in the name of your Company, which will be responsible for inspection, acceptance and payment to the “PTP” supplier.

-The cameras, servers, monitors and associated equipment shall be supplied and installed by Securitas Electronic Security, Inc the sole approved USPS CCTV Direct Vendor.
+The cameras, monitors and associated equipment shall be supplied and installed by Securitas Electronic Security, Inc the sole approved USPS CCTV Direct Vendor.
+The video servers shall be furnished by the USPS and installed and programmed by the Direct Vendor under the supervision of the General Contractor.
 The Direct Vendor is to provide a Bill of Materials, pricing, and installation costs.
 The General Contractor is responsible for power, conduit, cable tray, cable and cable pulling.
 For assistance contact the Direct Vendor at:

 Securitas Electronic Security, Inc. Michael Tracey, USPS Account Manager 3 Westchester Plaza Elmsford, NY 10523 Cell: 571-451-7629 e-mail: michael.tracey@Securitases.com